 The type of data collected may vary across different segments of the supply chain.
 For example, if it is transportation, the position of goods in transit or number of packs in movement is an important data that needs to be collected.
 In a warehouse, position of the product/SKU within the warehouse or the quantity of the products available on hand at any point of time is important data to be collected.

 As you may have witnessed above, there are several benefits of data collection and analysis that are self-evident.
-Data analysis helps organizations make important decisions through:
+Warehouse data analysis can help organizations make important decisions through:

 - Identifying certain important and mission-critical trends.